yuvalmGS/gigaspaces-wiki-jekyll/xap97/the-lookup-service.markdown

 weight: 100
 ---

-{% compositionsetup %}
-{% summary page|70 %}A registry of services (GSM, GSC, Space Instances, Processing Unit Instances) that can be lookup up using it.{% endsummary %}
+{% summary  %}A registry of services (GSM, GSC, Space Instances, Processing Unit Instances) that can be lookup up using it.{% endsummary %}

 # Overview